MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 # LIKE: Open Science and Research Data Management Course

-Concept for ITN LIKE Early Stage Researcher (ESR) remote study course
+Outline for ITN LIKE Early Stage Researcher (ESR) remote study course

 ## Goals:

 1. To educate ESRs about modern approaches to open science data management
-2. To eenable them to implement these approaches in their projects
+2. To enable ESRs to implement these approaches in their projects

 ## Events &amp; activities